jeffpearson1/PkgBot/README.md

         * Incoming Webhooks
             * Create a webhook to post to the desired channel
         * Interactive Components
-            * Set a `Request URL` that the Bot will send messages too and your server will receive on
+            * Set a `Request URL` that the Bot will send messages to and your server will receive on
                 * e.g.  `https://pkgbot.my.server.org/slackbot/receive`
                 * or, if using ngrok:  `https://84c5df439d74.ngrok.io/slackbot/receive` (see below)
         * Bots